wsklee/wsklee.github.io/src/content/blog/trying-out-new-template.md

 description: My experience using the astropaper v4 theme
 ---

-I used astropaper theme in like July, and it has since been updated to v4.
-What i like about this theme is its rich functionality
+I tried out astropaper theme in July 2023, and it has since been updated to v4.

-## It feels good

-Most functionality is there right out of the box

-## Design is meh

-Design is quite meh.
-I would like to customise it to my taste
+## It's gotten even better

+The site feels more smooth with View Transition API

+## Changed the design

+Changed the font from monospace to san-serif
+Adapted gruvbox color scheme for light theme

 ### Does it support code?